-- In the Aggregation drop down menu you have to select the “MINIMUM” and then click on ‘APPLY’ and “OK” button.
+- In the Aggregation drop-down menu, you have to select the “MINIMUM” and then click on the ‘APPLY’ and “OK” button.

-- With the Gantt chart, the team knows what exactly is going in the project, how far they have come and where are they lagging behind.
-A Gantt chart is one of the most widely used project visibility tools.
+- With the Gantt chart, the team knows what exactly is going in the project, how far they have come, and where are they lagging behind.
+It is one of the most widely used projects visibility tools.

-- It acts as a medium for improved and better communications.
-As we know that poor communication techniques and lack of evidence become one of the most crucial reasons for project failure.
-The Gantt chart eliminates this issue.
+- It acts as a medium for improved and better communications as we know that poor communication techniques and lack of evidence become one of the most crucial reasons for project failure.
+It eliminates this issue.

 - More clarity